kabel/homebrew-php-ext/README.md

 Other extensions that used to be available from, the now deprecated, [Homebrew/php](https://github.com/Homebrew/homebrew-php/) should be installed through [PECL](https://pecl.php.net/).

+---

+_Experimental_: I have a new tap for select pecl packages, as the `pecl` command is being phased out.
+See [kabel/pecl](https://github.com/kabel/homebrew-pecl).

 ## How do I install these formulae?

 Run